- About the new Intel chipsets and AORUS B360 Gaming 3 WIFI...

 The notable point of this motherboard is the inclusion of USB 3.1 Gen 2 Type A and C port, marked in red.
 As you would expect, eventually newer tech trickles down to value-class chipset motherboards.
 You’ll also notice the absence of any RAID assist utility since Intel B360 chipset does not support RAID.

-Since this chipset supports it, the AORUS B360 Gaming 3 WiFi has bundled with a CNVi wireless module This is nice to see in a non-enthusiast labeled chipset as in reality a lot of people wouldn’t splurge on motherboards for gaming, but wouldn’t mind spending a bit more on added features.
+Since this chipset supports it, the AORUS B360 Gaming 3 WiFi has bundled with a CNVi wireless module This is nice to see in a non-enthusiast labelled chipset as in reality a lot of people wouldn’t splurge on motherboards for gaming, but wouldn’t mind spending a bit more on added features.